 6 Steps To Launch Your API Product MVP (Part 2)

-In our last post, we outlined the first two of six key factors to address to get to market as quickly as possible with your new API-based product offering.
+In our previous post, we outlined the first two of six key factors to address to get to market as quickly as possible with your new API-based product offering.
 As a brief review, the last article covered the key tasks in Product Management (Pricing & Packaging) as well as Commercial Enablement & Readiness.

 Security, Legal, Compliance (SLC)

-Navigating these areas successfully relies heavily on following a key suggestion from the first article, which is to first build the API MVP collaboratively with your first customer.
+Navigating these areas successfully relies heavily on following a key suggestion from the first article, which is to build the API MVP collaboratively with your first customer.
 Let’s break down each area to see how this strategy helps navigate potential obstacles in SLC.

 Security - first, let us acknowledge that an improperly secured API can be extremely damaging to a company’s brand & reputation, so we are in no way advising you to short-circuit the process of properly designing and securing an API.
 However, by doing a soft launch of your API with a single partner, you can perform the API security process in parallel with user testing as opposed to considering it as a gate to launch.
 During the development & testing phases, limit API credentials tightly to your single partner and whitelist the partner’s IP addresses allowed to access the API if the situation allows it (which it almost always does).